Local versions of sum-of-norms clustering: Introduction

-Let $d\in\mathbf{N}$ and let $x_1,\ldots,x_{N}\in\mathbf{R}^{d}$ be a collection of points, which we think of as a dataset.
+Let $x_1,\ldots,x_{N}\in\mathbf{R}^{d}$ ($d\in\mathbf{N}$) be a collection of points, which we think of as a dataset.
 We consider the clustering problem, which is to find a partition of $\{x_1,\ldots,x_{N}\}$ that collects close-together points into the same element of the partition.
+The problem of \emph{$K$-means clustering} is to identify a global minimizer of the functional

+over all $(y_1,\ldots, y_N) \in (\R^d)^N$ such that the cardinality of the set $\{y_1,\ldots, y_N\}$ is at most~$K$.
+This minimization problem is known to be NP-hard in general, even when restricted to $K = 2$ \cite{aloise09} or $d = 2$ \cite{MNV09}.
+Practitioners typically resort to iterative search algorithms such as Lloyd's algorithm and its refinements \cite{lloyd1982least, vassilvitskii2006k}, which at least identify local minimizers of \cref{e.k-means}.
+However, these methods are known to perform poorly in some cases, as will be discussed further below.

-This problem has a long history in the theoretical statistics and computer science literature, which we do not attempt to review here.
-We focus our attention on the ``sum-of-norms clustering'' method (also known as ``convex clustering shrinkage'' or ``Clusterpath'') introduced in \cite{PDBSDM05,HVBJ11,LOL11}, which identifies clusters as the level sets of the minimizer of the convex functional
+In this paper, we focus our attention on the ``sum-of-norms clustering'' method (also known as ``convex clustering shrinkage'' or ``Clusterpath'') introduced in \cite{PDBSDM05,HVBJ11,LOL11}.
+This method can be thought of as a convex relaxation of the $K$-means problem.
+It considers the minimizer of the convex functional

-over $(y_1,\ldots,y_{N})\in(\Rd)^N$, for some ``weight function'' $w$.
-Here $|\cdot|$ denotes the Euclidean norm.
-The point $y_{n}$ is thought of as a ``representative point'' of the cluster to which $x_{n}$ belongs, and so $x_{n}$ and $x_{m}$ belong to the same cluster if $y_{n}=y_{m}$.
-The first term of~\cref{eq:discrete-functional-general-weight} is designed to keep the representative point of a cluster close to the points in that cluster (thus encouraging having many clusters), while the second term (called the ``fusion term'') is designed to encourage points to merge into fewer clusters, at least if they are close together according to the weight function.
+over $(y_1,\ldots,y_{N})\in(\Rd)^N$, for some nonincreasing ``weight function'' $w$.
+(Typical choices include constant and exponential weights.)
+Here $|\cdot|$ denotes the Euclidean norm on $\R^d$.
+The point $y_{n}$ is thought of as a ``representative point'' of the cluster to which $x_{n}$ belongs, and thus $x_{n}$ and $x_{m}$ are declared to be members of the same cluster if $y_{n}=y_{m}$.
+The first term of~\cref{eq:discrete-functional-general-weight} is designed to keep the representative point of a cluster close to the points in that cluster (and so encouraging having many clusters), while the second term (called the ``fusion term'') is designed to encourage points to merge into fewer clusters, at least if they are close together according to the weight function.
 The parameter $\lambda$ controls the relative strength of these two effects.

+The present work investigates an asymptotic regime of sum-of-norms clustering as the number of datapoints becomes very large and the weight $w$ is simultaneously scaled in a careful way.
+In order to do so, it is useful to specify a more explicit model for the dataset.
+We assume that the datapoints $x_1, \ldots, x_N$ are independent and identically distributed.
+Their common law $\mu$, a probability measure on $\Rd$, is supported on the union of disjoint closed sets $\bar U_1, \ldots, \bar U_L$.
+These sets are not known to the practitioner.
+We would like $x_i$ and $x_j$ to be in the same cluster if and only if they lie in the same set $\bar U_\ell$ for some $\ell \in \{1,\ldots, L\}$, and so we seek a clustering algorithm that can guarantee this in the limit as $N\to \infty$.